 - 4.1 General Rules: - Athletes may use any stroke to propel themselves through the water.
 They may also tread water or float.
 Athletes are allowed to push off the ground at the beginning and the end of every swim lap.
 Technical Delegate may authorize to push off the ground in other sections of the swim course; - b.)
-Athletes must follow the prescribed swim course; - c.)
-Athletes may stand on the bottom or rest by holding an inanimate object, such as a buoy or stationary boat; - d.)
+Athletes must follow the prescribed swim course as outlined in 2.1 a) (xiii); - c.)
+Athletes may stand on the bottom or rest by holding an inanimate object, such as a buoy or stationary boat.
+It is forbidden to pull, push or use any inanimate object in a way which help the athlete progress; - d.)
 In an emergency, an athlete should raise an arm overhead and call for assistance.
 Once official assistance is rendered, the athlete must retire from the competition; - e.)
-Athletes may sportingly maintain their own space in the water: - (i) Where athletes make accidental contact in the swim and then immediately afterwards move apart no penalty will be incurred; - Where athletes make contact in the swim, and an athlete continues to impede the progress of the other athlete without moving apart, this action will result in a time penalty; - (iii) Where athletes deliberately target another athlete to impede their progress, gain unfair advantage and potentially cause harm will result in disqualification and may be reported to the World Triathlon Tribunal for potential suspension or expulsion. - (iv) Additionally for the World Triathlon Championship Series, World Triathlon Cups, World Triathlon Para Series or World Triathlon Para Cups, if an athlete is penalised for infringing this rule twice in a calendar year, he or she will not be admitted in the next event from those mentioned above.
+Athletes may sportingly maintain their own space in the water: - (i) Where athletes make accidental contact in the swim and then immediately afterwards move apart no penalty will be incurred; - Where athletes make contact in the swim, and an athlete continues to impede the progress of the other athlete without moving apart, this action will result in a time penalty; - (iii) The deliberate targeting of another athlete to impede their progress, gain unfair advantage and potentially cause harm will result in disqualification and may be reported to the World Triathlon Tribunal for potential suspension or expulsion; - (iv) Where athletes dunk, punch, scratch, or kick another athlete will result in disqualification and may be reported to the World Triathlon Tribunal for potential suspension or expulsion; - (v) Additionally, for the World Triathlon Championship Series, World Triathlon Cups, World Triathlon Para Series or World Triathlon Para Cups, if an athlete is penalised for infringing this rule twice in a calendar year, he or she will not be admitted in the next event from those mentioned above.
 This sanction is also applicable to the third, fourth or following infringement. - f.)
-Rules about water quality are outlined in section 10.
+Rules about water quality are outlined in section 10; - g.)
+This paragraph applies to Elite, U23 and Junior races in standard and shorter distances.
+Fingernails must be trimmed short and should not be sharp.
+Nails that could potentially cause harm to other athletes are not permitted.
+The nail should not extend past the tip of the finger.
+Ideally, the edge of the nail should align with or slightly below the fingertip.
+The nails should be rounded or slightly squared to follow the natural curve of the fingertip.
+No sharp corners or edges should remain after trimming.
+The trimmed edges should be filed to remove rough or jagged edges.